primatejs/primate/docs/docs/svelte.md

 ### spa

-Default `true`
+Whether single-page app browsing using `fetch` should be active.

-Whether SPA browsing using `fetch` should be active.
+Disabling this property will trigger a complete page load on every link click and form submission, the standard browser behavior.

 ## Resources